peddadap/design_templates/README.md

     OC.E -->OC.F[ Air Byte System]
 end
 ```
-#### AirFlow Vendor Plaform Specific Flow
+#### AirFlow Vendor Platform Specific Flow

 * For a give source platform, the DAG's in airflow will be instrumental to control flow  of business data
-* A DAG flow may contain more than 1 Airbyte connection, for exaple multiple operator accounts could constitute a successful run, in such case, a DAG will encapsulate the flow rules
+* A DAG flow may contain more than 1 Airbyte connection, for example multiple operator accounts could constitute a successful run, in such case, a DAG will encapsulate the flow rules
-* Data Quality Module will instrument all flow for quality aspect of source data -- low count, no count, failed resonses etc
+* Data Quality Module will instrument all flow for quality aspect of source data -- low count, no count, failed responses etc
 * Upon successful Flow Run data will flow into AWS S3 as Parquet Files
 ``` mermaid
 graph LR